PaloAltoNetworks/terraform-provider-scm/docs/data-sources/forwarding_profile_regional_and_custom_proxy.md

 Read-Only:

 - `enabled` (Boolean) Indicates whether this connectivity method is enabled for use in the proxy configuration
-- `name` (String) Connectivity method type - 'tunnel' for VPN tunnels, 'proxy' for HTTP/HTTPS proxies, 'adns' for authenticated DNS, 'masque' for MASQUE protocol
+- `name` (String) Connectivity method type - 'tunnel' for VPN tunnels, 'proxy' for HTTP/HTTPS proxies, 'adns' for authenticated DNS, 'masque' for MASQUE protocol.
+Possible values are `tunnel`, `proxy`, `adns` and `masque`.

 <a id="nestedatt--prisma_access_locations"></a>